 - How to insert piping into seams

-- How to sew lining to a dress (coming in next few weeks)
+- How to sew lining to a dress (covered in this tutorial)

 - Karri dress pattern tester roundup!